Jushsh/python-beginner/README.md

 # python-beginner

-Simple Python projects for learning purposes
+Simple Python projects for learning purposes.

+## Project: Python Beginner Quiz

+This is a simple Python quiz game that asks 3 questions and shows your score.

+### How to Run

+Make sure you have Python installed.

+Run this file in your terminal or command prompt: